 Eating Gluten-Free & the Ideal Protein Weight Loss Method

-Gluten is a protein found in wheat and related grains causing a wide variety of mild, to very serious symptoms and damaged health in gluten sensitive individuals.
+Gluten is a protein found in wheat and related grains causing a wide variety of symptoms in gluten sensitive individuals.

-As part of their initiative to meet the dietary needs of gluten sensitive dieters, Ideal Protein has made it easier than ever to select gluten-free alternatives while on The Ideal Protein Weight Loss Method, printing easy-to-spot Gluten-Free Symbols on many (40) of their packages.
+As part of an initiative to meet the dietary needs of gluten sensitive dieters, Ideal Protein has made it easier than ever to select gluten-free alternatives while on The Ideal Protein Weight Loss Method.

-- An estimated 1% of the US population has celiac disease and 6% (18 million) have non-celiac gluten sensitivity.
+- An estimated 1% of the US population has celiac disease and 6% have non-celiac gluten sensitivity.

 - In 2012, restaurants in the US served more than 200 million gluten-free meals.